Last Updated: September 29, 2023

 Need to make your will?
 Want something more vetted than random templates on the internet, but also don’t want to pay an attorney huge fees to prepare your will?
 Quicken Willmaker & Trust is a great middle ground, at under $100 and lots of good instruction.

 I’m going to write the same thing you’ll read on every other legit personal finance site: do NOT use credit cards if you cannot 100% of the time easily pay off the ENTIRE balance every month.
 If you’re at 99%, not good enough.
-If the thought of not paying off your credit card balance and paying even one CENT of interest on that balance sounds as ludicrous as walking barefoot on broken glass, THEN you’re ready to use credit cards.
+If the thought of not paying off your credit card balance and paying even one CENT of interest on that balance sounds as ludicrous as sticking your hand in an alligator’s mouth, THEN you’re ready to use credit cards.
 Not a moment before.

 IF you’re at that point, then there are amazing credit cards and bonuses to be had my friends.
 Below are some of our favorite cards for both daily use and for bonuses that can fund an incredible amount of travel.